 All of the features are easily rideable and contain alternate lines for less experienced riders.
 You come face-to-face with The Stinger about 4 miles in, which features a fast downhill route with tight turns for about a mile.
 Then, at the 6-mile mark, Yard Sale features a jump line where riders can show off their coolest mountain-rider moves.

-There is a huge indoor ski jump and winter sports facility, Alpine X, being built soon (estimated to be completed by 2024) near this mountain bike facility as part of the new $225 million Fairfax Peak project, which will have a large hotel and other amenities.
+There is a huge indoor ski jump and winter sports facility, Alpine X, being built near this mountain bike facility as part of the new $225 million Fairfax Peak project, which will have a large hotel and other amenities.
 It’ll be a great place for the whole family to play either before or after their Meadowood tour.
 Until then, you can visit nearby Occoquan, a nice little historic town just 3 miles away from Lorton with antiques shops, art galleries, bistros, wine bars, boutiques, and even a scuba shop.

 Time: Depends if you want to stop off for views or do jumps, but about 1.5 hours